 Understanding Missouri Wage and Overtime laws

 Missouri state labor laws differ in some respects from the federal Fair Labor Standards Act (FLSA) for issues like minimum wage.
 However, for the most part, the federal law applies to just about every workplace compensation-related issue in the state.

-For 2019 the Missouri minimum wage was $8.60 per hour and is $9.45 per hour for 2020.
+For 2021, the Missouri minimum wage will be $10.30 per hour.
 It is scheduled to increase by 85 cents each year through 2023 for all private, non-exempt businesses.

 Tipped Employees must be paid at least 50 percent of the minimum wage, plus any amount necessary to bring the employee’s total compensation to the full current minimum wage.

 The current federal minimum wage is $7.25 per hour.

 Employees who are paid sub-minimum wages have the right to sue their employer to collect the full amount of back wages due, plus twice the amount they were shorted as liquidated damages.
 The employer is also liable for the costs and reasonable attorneys’ fees incurred by the employee.

 Note that the Missouri Division of Labor Standards is not authorized by law to pursue an employee’s wage claim in Court.
 Instead, an employee is entitled to hire a private attorney to pursue an action to collect any wages due.